Meet the Pro Wrestling Stories Team!

 Founder and Editor-in-Chief

-Evan Ginzburg is a published author and was an Associate Producer on the movies “The Wrestler” and “350 Days” starring Bret Hart and Superstar Billy Graham.
+Evan Ginzburg is a published author and was an Associate Producer on the Oscar-nominated movie “The Wrestler,” starring Mickey Rourke, and “350 Days,” with Bret Hart and Superstar Billy Graham.
 He is a 30-plus-year film, radio, and TV veteran and a voice-over actor on the radio drama Kings of the Ring.

 Bobby Mathews is a published author and award-winning journalist whose bylines have appeared in The Atlanta Journal-Constitution, The Birmingham News, The Denver Post, as well as other newspapers around the US.
 He currently lives in suburban Birmingham, Alabama.

-Joseph Finnegan is a published author and produced screenwriter, who has earned a BFA in Creative Writing from Full Sail University.
-He also currently works in the business as a producer/director at a northern New Jersey-based independent wrestling company called Pro Wrestling Magic.
+Joseph Finnegan is a published author and produced screenwriter who has earned a BFA in Creative Writing from Full Sail University.
+He is currently working on a fiction anthology series, "Random Tales."
+You can keep up with the development of that series at the Twitter link below.

 Braeden Farrell is a long-time wrestling fan and contributor of Pro Wrestling Stories based out of Adelaide, Australia.

-Si Powell is a married father of four, obsessed with rock/heavy metal music, and all things wrestling for over 30 years.
-You can hear him weekly on the Chain Wrestling and SJP Wrestling Podcast.
+Si Powell is a married father of four, obsessed with rock/heavy metal music, podcasting, and all things wrestling for over 30 years.

 Christa Pagliei lives in Brooklyn, New York.
 Her fiction and poetry have been published in various outlets such as Fictionvale, Frostwriting, Strangelet, and Pseudopod.
 Christa is also the co-creator of the audio drama Lost Signal Society.
 In film, she’s worked on Succession, Sneaky Pete, and Mr.Robot.
 In addition to pro wrestling, Christa enjoys NJ Devils hockey, hiking, botany, 35mm photography, collecting rotational media, and cooking.